AnthonyEdmonds/govuk-laravel/docs/components/generic-header.md

 # Header

-Create a GOV.UK page header with a logo.
+Create a generic page header with a logo.

-Non-GOV.UK systems should use the [generic-header](generic-header.md) component.
+Official GOV.UK systems should use the [header](header.md) component.

 ```html
 <x-govuk::header